python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_PSK_Tx_paragradio.md

-# Paragradio Noise transmitter
+# Paragradio PSK transmitter

-ℹ️ This material coincides with material from SDR slideshow E (all slides).
+ℹ️ This material coincides with material from SDR slideshow F (all slides).

 ### Introduction